-Wednesday January 22, 2020 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires and the November 2018 Camp Fire, and the October 2019 Kincade Fire.
-Lawsuits are now proceeding in bankruptcy court to compensate victims who suffered personal injuries, property loss, business losses, or other damages in the following and related fires:
+Thursday February 20, 2020 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires, the November 2018 Camp Fire, and the October 2019 Kincade Fire.
+Lawsuits are now proceeding to compensate victims who suffered personal injuries, property loss, business losses, or other damages in the following and related fires:

 - Atlas Fire (Napa and Solano Counties)